huggingface/huggingface_hub/CONTRIBUTING.md

 Face Hub.

 We welcome contributions to [add new containers](https://huggingface.co/docs/hub/adding-a-library#set-up-the-inference-api) for new libraries, to update the existing ones, and to provide help fixing bugs and adding features.
+This folder contains an additional README file explaining how you may test your code.

 When opening a PR on this part of the repository, please add @Narsil as a reviewer.

 ## JavaScript content

-In the `js` folder live the JavaScript code of the Hub.
+The `js` folder contains the JavaScript code of the Hub.
 It includes:
 * The widgets ([code](https://github.com/huggingface/huggingface_hub/tree/main/js/src/lib/components/InferenceWidget)
 * Code snippets to make inference calls ([code](https://github.com/huggingface/huggingface_hub/tree/main/js/src/lib/inferenceSnippets)
 * Code snippets to load models ([code](https://github.com/huggingface/huggingface_hub/blob/main/js/src/lib/interfaces/Libraries.ts))

 Here too, we welcome any logic and documentation contributions.
+This folder contains an additional README file explaining how you may test your code.

 When opening a PR on this part of the repository, please add @mishig25 and @osanseviero as a reviewer.

+## Documentation

+The content in the `docs` folder is the official [Hugging Face Hub documentation].
+It is not limited to the Python package `huggingface_hub`, as it includes guides on using the frontend, ho to build Spaces, how to search efficiently, and others.

+Here too, we welcome contribution, may it be for syntactic changes or typos.

 *All contributions are equally valuable to the community.*